apache/dolphinscheduler-website/docs/en-us/dev/user_doc/dev_run.md

 -Dlogging.config=classpath:logback-api.xml -Dspring.profiles.active=api
 ```

 xi.
-If you need to use the log function, execute the main method of org.apache.dolphinscheduler.server.log.LoggerServer.
+LoggerServer is already integrated into the Master and Worker, so there is no need to start them independently

 xii.
 Backend swagger address: http://localhost:12345/dolphinscheduler/doc.html?language=zh_CN&lang=cn